AppSurface Search

 Remarks

 State summarizes the entry as a whole.
 Object entries can contain Children with more specific provenance, including nested ConfigAuditEntryState.PartiallyResolved states when descendants are patched.
-DisplayValue is already redacted and can be null for complex values; callers should inspect children instead of assuming a full object dump is available.
+DisplayValue is already redacted and can be null for complex values, including collections whose elements are not dumped into parent display strings.
+Callers should inspect source records and available children instead of assuming a full object dump is available.

 Property